Mushroom Rice Casserole

 -

-Preheat the oven to 375 F and lightly grease a 9x13 inch glass or ceramic baking dish with a little olive oil.
+Preheat your oven to 350°F and lightly grease a 9x13 inch baking dish with butter or oil.

 -